 - Shipping network.
-Terminal automation may incite shipping lines to call automated ports with their largest ships since these terminals may be able to provide higher throughput, allowing them to use their assets more effectively.
+Terminal automation may encourage shipping lines to call at automated ports with their largest ships since these terminals may be able to provide higher throughput, allowing them to use their assets more effectively.
 An additional form of competition for transshipment hubs could emerge, imposing a rationalization of shipping networks along a hierarchy where automation plays a role.

 - Terminal facilities.
-Automation incites the design of new terminal facilities with new arrangements of stacking yards and interactions with the piers and the gates.
+Automation promotes the design of new terminal facilities with new arrangements of stacking yards and interactions with the piers and the gates.
 This changes terminal operations in terms of the availability of terminal capacity, work cycles, and turnaround times.
 In turn, the velocity of the respective terminal flows changes, requiring adjustments, particularly with inland distribution.

 - Terminal footprint.
 Terminal automation allows for higher density use of terminal space.
 If automation becomes a dominant force in shipping terminal development, then a decline of the terminal footprint could be expected as the same amount of traffic (or more traffic) could be handled with less footprint.
-In ports having several container terminals, this could imply the closure of less productive terminals facilities.
+In ports having several container terminals, this could imply the closure of less productive terminal facilities.